Senzing/mapper-dowjones/README.md

     - **NPI_NUMBER** This is a unique identifier for covered health care providers.
     - **NCIC_NUMBER** This is a unique identifier for an entry in the FBI's National Crime Information Center.
 - Year of birth and country codes are added to the name hasher elements for composite keys.
+- Group association type is defaulted to (org) so it does not have to be mapped and will be the same across data sources.
+- The following composite keys are added ...
+    - CK_NAME_DOB_CNTRY
+    - CK_NAME_DOB
+    - CK_NAME_CNTRY
+    - CK_NAME_ORGNAME

 *WARNING:* the following settings are commented out as they affect performance and quality.
 Only use them if you understand and are OK with the effects.
 - sets **NAME** and **ADDRESS** to be used for candidates.
 Normally just their hashes are used to find candidates.
 The effect is performance is slightly degraded.